Cross-platform play: Relating to mobile devices

 In general, games on mobile devices, though using iOS, Android, or Windows Mobile operating systems, do not have cross-platform play support.
 Mobile games are developed with recognition of connection speed limitations of cellular networks, and thus most multiplayer games are often turn-based strategy games rather than real-time action games.
 Many multiplayer games for mobile devices are asynchronous, where players individually complete turns or actions, these actions sent to central services and pushed out to the other players that may be impacted by those actions.

 There are mobile games that do feature synchronous cross-platform play, typically using centralized services to normalize out platform choices.
 A common example is Hearthstone which enables mobile players to challenge players on any other platform that the game has been released on, including computers.
 Microsoft introduced server-side Realms in June 2016 to enable Minecraft players on Windows, iOS, and Android devices to play together, with Xbox One set to be included in 2017 and eventually support for virtual reality hardware.
 Minecraft's "Bedrock" edition unifies play across Windows 10, mobile, Xbox One, and Nintendo Switch versions, with PlayStation 4 cross-platform play added in December 2019, while Fortnite Battle Royale mobile versions were built with cross-platform play with computers and consoles.

 The forementioned Epic Online Services SDK allows developers to easily integrate cross-platform play into mobile clients using Epic's established backend technology.

-Other hardware

-CCP Games have announced they plan to enable cross-platform play for their virtual reality (VR) title, Eve: Valkyrie, between the three major VR systems: the Oculus Rift, the HTC Vive, and PlayStation VR.